Erbenos/pcp-statsd-c/GSoC-proposal.md

 # PCP PMDA agent for StatsD in C

-## Bibligraphy and Past experience
+## Bibligraphy and Past Experience
 I am Master's Computer Science student at Palacky University in Olomouc.

 I have been working as a freelance web developer for 3 years, while studying simultaneously.
 Last 6 months or so I am part-time working at Computer Center of Palacky University, where me and my colleagues build upon and improve existing university's internal applications for employees and students alike.
 I mostly do front-end stuff now, altrought I am able to do back-end if need be (in either C# or PHP, I have some NodeJS experience, but only for client side app's - with stuff like Electron - not with actually coding server-side logic).